 - 12.2.1 If the TM has strong justification against the decision of the competition officials / NSGOC, the TM shall indicate their intention to compete under protest to the NSGOC or their representatives, who will inform all Competition officials and TMs involved in the affected match / event.
-These shall be done as soon as possible without disrupting the competition. - 12.2.2 Any competition under protest and / or intent to lodge an official protest shall be officially recorded according to the sport-specific rules and regulations.
+These shall be done as soon as possible without disrupting the competition. - 12.2.2 Any competition under protest and / or intent to lodge an official protest shall be officially recorded on the scoresheet.